gerardo-m/mochapi/TASKS.md

 - ~~Fix the routing to endpoints and the scope to a single project.
 The collection routes should have the projects in the path, the member ones don't~~
-- Create expressions model and table.
+- ~~Create expressions model and table.~~
-- Create new partials for the response.
+- ~~Create new partials for the response.~~
-- Fix Endpoints showing all endpoints regardles of the selected project.
+- ~~Fix Endpoints showing all endpoints regardles of the selected project.~~
+- Implement adding a new response, removing a response
+- Implement expressions(conditions) in edit view
+- Implement apply conditions to return the adequate response
 - Replace ParsedPath custom class with addressable gem
 - Add "headers" special variable to add the headers in the response if necessary